addania/coding/src/pages/Best_Practices.md

 > **Add tests for all functions**

 Each function should be tested properly.
-Thorough test suit will improve softwaree quality, make your life easier in long run and enable you to catch errors early.
+Thorough test suit will improve software quality, make your life easier in long run and enable you to catch errors early.
 Especially before they go to production.

 > **Return objects rather then arrays**